Ensembl/ensembl-datacheck/framework.md

-# `Bio::EnsEMBL::DataTest` Framework
+# `Bio::EnsEMBL::DataCheck` Framework
-`ensembl-datacheck` uses a set of base modules and scripts to define and execute tests using the `Test::More` library.
+`ensembl-datacheck` uses a set of base modules and scripts to define and execute tests using the `Test::More` suite.

 ## Modules

-###`Bio::EnsEMBL::DataTest::BaseTest`
+###`Bio::EnsEMBL::DataCheck::BaseCheck`

-`BaseTest` defines the minimal code needed for a test.
-Tests instantiate this module and provide the following instance variables:
+`BaseCheck` defines the minimal code needed for a test.
+All datachecks inherit from this module and provide values for the following attributes:
-* `name` - name of the test
+* `name` - (required) name of the test
-* `test` - reference to code run when the test is invoked.
-This should use `Test::More` style tests.
+* `description` - (required) description of the test
-* `test_predicate` - optional code reference run by `will_test` if the test should be run or not.
-Returns a hash reference with the keys `run` and `reason`.
-The default implementation returns `{run=>1}`
+* `datacheck_type` - (required) datachecks are "critical" (default) or "advisory"
+* `groups` - (optional) list of groups to which the datacheck belongs

-Instances of this test are invoked by `run` which uses `Test::More` to capture test results which are returned as a hash with the keys:
+Instances of this test are invoked by `run` which uses `Test::More` to return test results in standard TAP format.
-* `pass` - overall pass/fail as 1/0
-* `details` - array of individual test results
-* `log` - detailed output of test
-* `skipped` - 1 if test was skipped
-* `reason` - reasons for skipping (if skipped set)

-###`Bio::EnsEMBL::DataTest::TypeAwareTest`
+###`Bio::EnsEMBL::DataCheck::DbCheck`
-`TypeAwareTest` supports tests that deal with Ensembl database adaptors.
-The following instance variables can be set:
+`DbCheck` supports tests that deal with Ensembl database adaptors.
+The following variables can be set:
-* `per_species` - whether this test runs on an individual species or a whole database
-* `db_types`  - list of Ensembl database types that the test applies to (core, variation, otherfeatures, compara, funcgen)
+* `db_types` - (optional) list of Ensembl database types that the test applies to (core, variation, otherfeatures, compara, funcgen)

-`will_test` checks the supplied database adaptor against the supported list to determine whether it will run.
+* `tables` - (optional) list of tables that are related to the datacheck
+* `per_db` - (optional) whether the datacheck runs on a whole database rather than individual species

 After the test runs, the database adaptor is disconnected to avoid connection leaks.

-###`Bio::EnsEMBL::DataTest::TableAwareTest`
-`TableAwareTest` supports tests that only need to run if defined tables have changed.
-This requires a hash containing update dates for each table when the test was last run to be passed to `run` as the second argument.
-This can be generated using `Bio::EnsEMBL::DataTest::Utils::DBUtils::table_dates`.

-###`Bio::EnsEMBL::DataTest::CompareDbTest`
+###`Bio::EnsEMBL::DataCheck::CompareDbCheck`
-`CompareDbTest` is an extension of `TableAwareTest` that supports tests that take two DBAs for comparison (e.g. old and new databases, or master and slave databases).
+`CompareDbCheck` is an extension of `DbCheck` that supports tests that take two DBAs for comparison (e.g. old and new databases, or master and slave databases).

-###`Bio::EnsEMBL::DataTest::Utils::TestUtils`
-This module contains the code needed to load, run a `Test::More`-based test and capture output.
+###`Bio::EnsEMBL::DataCheck::Manager`
+The `Manager` module can be used to retrieve a set of datachecks, and optionally run them in a test harness.
+The history of datachecks' pass/fail status can be read from and written to a file, in order for datachecks to determine if the need to be run.

 ###`Bio::EnsEMBL::DataTest::Utils::DBUtils`
-This module contains helper methods for dealing with Ensembl databases, include `Test::More`-style tests for databases e.g. `is_rowcount` for checking the number of rows returned.
+This module contains `Test::More`-style methods for dealing with Ensembl databases, e.g. `rows` for checking the number of rows returned.

 ## Scripts

 ### `run_tests.pl`
-This is a basic script which reads a collection of tests from a location on the file system and applies them to the databases specified e.g.
+This script runs one or more datachecks for the specified database e.g.
 ```
-perl -I lib/ bin/run_tests.pl -test ./t/integrity/core/assembly_exceptions.t -v
+perl -I lib/ scripts/run_tests.pl
+  -groups core_handover
+  -history_file /path/to/history/file
   -host localhost -port 3306 -user anonymous
-  -dbname schizosaccharomyces_pombe_core_31_84_2
+  -dbname schizosaccharomyces_pombe_core_39_92_2
 ```

-### `run_compare_tests.pl`
+### `create_datacheck.pl`
-This is a basic script which reads a collection of tests from a location on the file system and applies them to pairs of databases (the second set is specified with arguments prefixed with `prev`) e.g.
+This script generates a datacheck file in a standard format, such that only the tests method (and optionally the skip_tests method) then need to be written e.g.
 ```
-perl -I lib/ bin/run_tests.pl -test ./t/integrity/core/assembly_exceptions.t -v
+perl -I lib/ scripts/create_datacheck.pl
-  -host localhost -port 3306 -user anonymous
-  -dbname schizosaccharomyces_pombe_core_31_84_2
-  -prevhost localhost -prevport 3306 -prevuser anonymous
-  -prevdbname schizosaccharomyces_pombe_core_30_83_2
+  -name AssemblyAccession
+  -description 'Meta key "assembly.accession" is set.'
+  -db_types core
+  -tables 'meta'
 ```